“The Devil’s Spectrum” Tarot Spread

 If you do decide to try out this spread, please leave a comment and let me know how it went.
 And be sure to tag me in your pics on Instagram!

-Much love and thanks to Bree Ferguson at Nym’s Divination for putting this blog hop together ♥ Please visit Trivia’s blog here for another look at the Devil and archetypes in the tarot.
+Much love and thanks to Bree Ferguson at Nym’s Divination for putting this blog hop together ♥ Please continue on to Trivia’s post for another look at the Devil and archetypes in the tarot by following the “NEXT BLOG” link at the top or bottom of this post.
 Thank you for reading!